SelecTree: Tree Detail

 Photo Locations: Strybing Arboretum - San Francisco, CA, Cal Poly State University - San Luis Obispo, CA, Los Angeles County Arboretum - Arcadia, CA and Kula Botanical Garden - HI

 Branches don't droop but are susceptible to breakage.
+Persea americana has a HPWRA (Hawai'i Pacific Weed Risk Assessment) score of 3 (Evaluate).

 Persea americana var. drymifolia